 Opportunity for Students to Work Employment as a part-time radiographer may be available at one of the area hospitals.
 Students may have the opportunity to have paid internships during the program.
 These internships are at the discretion of the clinical sites.
-When an internship is established the program, clincial site and the student sign an agreement that allows the students to be paid while gaining college credit.
+When an internship is established the program, clinical site and the student sign an agreement that allows the students to be paid while gaining college credit.
+Students arrange their own internships and apply to have them applied to degree requirements.
+RISP is not responsible for finding internships for students.

-Additional Cost In addition to regular university tuition and fees, students should expect to pay for programrelated expenses such as books, uniforms, etc. Consult the HPP website advising section for a current cost sheet.
+Additional Cost In addition to regular university tuition and fees, students should expect to pay for program-related expenses such as books, uniforms, etc. Consult the HPP website advising section for a current cost sheet.

 Program Facilities The Medical Imaging Technology Program is offered in Indianapolis at the Indiana University Medical Center.
 The offices, classrooms, and laboratory facilities are located on the first floor of the Gatch Hall (Clinical Building).
 Clinical education sites are in the Indianapolis metropolitan area.
 Students are responsible for their transportation to these sites.
+Updated: July 2020